Skip to main contentSkip to navigation

 User data corruption affects individual files.
 FTL metadata corruption affects every file.
 The FTL is the index that tells the controller where everything is stored in NAND.
 Without it, 2TB of NAND pages is an unsorted pile of data fragments with no address map.

 On boot, the Innogrit controller runs an integrity check on the FTL structure.
 If the primary table is damaged & the journal can't reconcile the corruption, the controller aborts initialization & drops to its silicon descriptor.
 That's the MN-5236 state: the controller isn't dead, but it refuses to present user data because it can't trust its own map.
-PC-3000 SSD's InnoGrit Utility rebuilds the FTL from scratch using spare area metadata on each NAND page, bypassing the corrupted primary table entirely.
-NVMe SSD recovery for FTL corruption: $900–$1,200.
+On supported controller families (Phison, Silicon Motion, Marvell), ACELab's PC-3000 SSD Active Utility rebuilds the FTL from scratch using spare-area metadata on each NAND page, bypassing the corrupted primary table.
+No such utility exists for Innogrit in PC-3000 SSD v3.8.10, so the drive cannot be coaxed back to user-data state by firmware-level tooling at any lab in 2026.
+The only remaining option is board-level repair, on the chance the FTL integrity check is failing because of a marginal power rail rather than corrupt NAND.
+NVMe board repair on the Innogrit SSD recovery path: $600–$900.

 FTL Journal